Together, King and Pierce counties make up almost half of Washington state’s population, and the lion’s share of its children.

 Pierce County received $250,000 from the state through budget proviso to conduct a one-year planning process to implement Help Me Grow.

 “It’s unique for something specific for a county to go in the state budget,” Ginn said.
 The county is hoping for an additional $1.25 million for implementation.

 One of Pierce County’s challenges came from pockets of populations that were separated geographically or culturally from the population center in Tacoma, where most services are located.
 A large military population, near an air base, places families in a new environment, many in a new state or region, away from their support networks and relatives and left to fend for themselves.

-“We know more and more that families are living away from family,” said Kate Ginn, Pierce County’s Help Me Grow manager and one of 13 Pritzker Children’s Impact Network fellows.
+“We know more and more that families are living away from family,” said Kate Ginn, Pierce County’s Help Me Grow manager and one of 13 Pritzker Children’s Initiative fellows.

 “We’re looking for opportunities for families to find ways to build social connections, to easily find parenting groups, family activities, places to meet each other and build more community.”

 In talking to service providers, King County found that many saw the process of earning a grant from the country to be arduous, which the county acknowledged would be hard to change while operating within the government system.